Julian Hill (American football): Early life

 Hill was born on July 9, 2000.
+Between the ages of 5 and 10, Hill had a bout with homelessness while under the care of his biological mother.
+At age 10, he was adopted by Paul and Shannon Schaffer.
+They were the first ones to get him involved in sports.
 He attended Pine Forest High School and was a multi-sport athlete, playing football, baseball and basketball.
 He played quarterback in football and was thrust into a starting role three games into his freshman year, completing 52% of his passes while throwing for 927 yards and six touchdowns.
 His sophomore season ended prematurely when he suffered a torn ACL.

 Hill rebounded as a junior with 17 passing touchdowns and 1,642 passing yards; however, he tore his ACL again in the season finale and that caused him to miss his entire senior year of football, making many recruiters lose interest in him.
 Hill recovered in time for the basketball season and while playing became noticed by a coach for the Campbell Fighting Camels, a Division I FCS football program.
 He made the team as a preferred walk-on and transitioned to being a tight end.